tralalere/ngx-gsap-draggable/README.md

 ## Incoming developments

-Incoming version will implement many of the original Greensock Draggable Options.
+Incoming version will implement many of the original Greensock draggable options.

-It will also implement a observable and event based collision system.
+It will also implements an observable and event based collision system.

 ## Change log